LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	installation directory (for example, `./install.sh -p $HOME`)

 - `uninstall.sh`
-	shell script for de-installing Logtalk in Unix and Unix-like operating systems (must be run from this directory by a user with administration privileges)
+	shell script for uninstalling Logtalk in Unix and Unix-like operating systems (must be run from this directory by a user with administration privileges)